j-yarbrough/j-yarbrough.github.io/_src/index.md

 ## Portfolio

 Justin has written articles about accessibility-related topics for multiple publications, including [Nature](https://www.nature.com/), [PaxEx.aero](https://paxex.aero), and [Runway Girl](https://runwaygirl.com).
 He has also appeared as a guest on podcasts to discuss these topics and spoken about them at conferences such as Axe-Con and AccessU.
-[Read more...](/portfolio/){Read more about Justin's portfolio}
+[Read more...](/portfolio/){aria-label="Read more about Justin's portfolio"}

 ## Personal Life